 I will share a little story about my rolling pin.
 My Hungarian great-grandfather came into my grandmother’s kitchen one day when she was newly married and saw her rolling noodles.
-Finding her common, American-style rolling pin with handles not quite up to the job for rolling noodles or pastries, he went out to the yard, found a suitable branch, and made her a new rolling pin, in the style of the old country, completely by hand.
+Finding her common, American-style rolling pin (an empty beer bottle) not quite up to the job for rolling noodles or pastries, he went out to the yard, found a suitable branch, and made her a new rolling pin, in the style of the old country, completely by hand.
 No machines, just a saw, a knife, and some sandpaper.
 I was lucky enough to have that rolling pin passed down to me, and it’s still the only one I ever use.

 Don’t be intimidated by rolling out your own noodles.
 It’s very easy and doesn’t take much time other than the time it takes to rest and dry out the rolled dough.
 Grandma’s biggest tip for a successful noodle was kneading.
 The more kneading, the better the noodle.
 I have found this to be true.
 If I am in a hurry, I make the dough in the food processor and the noodles turn out just fine.
 When I take the time to make them in a stand mixer and give them a good 10 minute kneading with the dough hook, they turn out with a smoother texture.